FOCUS-Heathrow stake sale opens the door for a resurgence in airport deals

 After Spanish infrastructure giant Ferrovial FERF.ASrevealed a near $3 billion deal to sell its 25% stake in Britain's busiest airport Heathrow on Tuesday, a slew of other airports across Europe could be up for sale in 2024, according to bankers, investors and industry sources.

-"There are green shoots of airports investments coming back to the market as post-Covid passenger demand recovers," said Andras Kranicz, head of infrastructure finance, EMEA at BNP Paribas.
+"There are green shoots of airports investments coming back to the market as post-Covid passenger demand recovers and also as a result of a sharp increase in underlying cost of debt", said Andras Kranicz, head of infrastructure finance, EMEA at BNP Paribas.

+"This has encouraged infrastructure equity investors away from highly regulated asset classes with relatively low achievable equity returns towards those which are more volatile, representing higher demand risk exposure and hence higher achievable returns," he added.

 Among the largest of the airports that may see a change of ownership as soon as 2024, is Edinburgh whose U.S.-based owner Global Infrastructure Partners (GIP) is working on the sale of its majority stake in a process that may value the airport at over 2.5 billion euros ($2.72 billion), according to sources close to the situation.